jeffmcwhirter/rdx/README.md

 This builds dist/rdxplugin.jar and copies it into your local .ramadda/plugins directory.
 To release it to an external server you'll need to copy the plugin to the server's ramadda/plugins directory.

+As a convenience we make a release of the plugin in the <a href="lib">lib directory</a>.

 # Installing

+Along with the rdxplugin.jar plugin file there is some further configuration to do - specify the external RDX database, configure email settings and SMS settings.

+# Configuring the RDX database

-Along with the rdxplugin.jar you will need to specify the JDBC URL for the external instrument status database.
+you will need to specify the JDBC URL for the external instrument status database.
 This takes the form of:
 <pre>
 rdx.db.url=jdbc:&lt;database type&gt;:&lt;database path&gt;
 </pre>